VoxelBoy/EditorFormulas/README.md

 <img width="302" alt="Add One Formula" src="https://cloud.githubusercontent.com/assets/433535/16903904/9c23a6b8-4c93-11e6-852d-d5ea4fd16467.png">

 There are several hard requirements for how Formulas must be written:
-* The method must be public and static
-* The method must be inside a partial Formulas class
-* The class must be inside the EditorFormulas namespace
-* The name of the file containing the formula must be exactly the same as the method name
+* The name of the file and the class must match exactly.
-* The method name must be unique among all other methods
+* The name must must be unique among all other formulas.
+* A FormulaAttribute must be added to the entry method for the formula.
+* The entry method must be public and static.
+* The class should be inside the EditorFormulas.Formulas namespace.

 A FormulaTemplate.cs file is provided in the [Editor Formulas Window repository](https://github.com/VoxelBoy/EditorFormulasWindow) to make it easier to create a new formula that meets these requirements.

 If you're working on a complex Formula and you're having trouble implementing everything within a single method, you can use additional *private static* methods, *static* variables, and even *nested classes*.
-However, as a best-practice, you should suffix your additional member names with your Formula name to ensure that they are unique among all members written in all other Formulas submitted here.
-This is necessary since they're all compiled under the same Formulas class.

 ### Supported parameter types